-The organization of the Guidelines is as follows.
+The Guidelines contain several individual chapters that have the following objectives.
 The first three chapters introduce the scope, target performance objectives, and intended proper use of the procedures contained in the Guidelines.
 Chapter 4 describes documentation that normally should accompany a design conducted according to the Guidelines.
 Chapter 5 describes seismic input to be considered for the building design.
 Chapters 6 through 8 present detailed guidance for preliminary design, design for serviceability, and design for maximum considered earthquake effects.
 Chapters 9 and 10 outline recommended procedures for presentation of design results and project review, including use of a seismic structural peer review panel.